Fast SVM-based Feature Elimination Utilizing Data Radius, Hard-Margin, Soft-Margin: QP1: slackness-incorporating light classifier retraining

-Given SVM linear weights $(\bw, w_{0})$, we consider the {\it new} parameterized weight vector $(a \bw, b)$, to jointly optimize the scalar parameters $a$, $b$, and $N$ slacknesses, with $\bw$ held fixed.
-We thus pose the standard slackness-incorporating SVM problem (\ref{eqn:handle-nonsep}) consistent with margin maximization but only optimize in this $(a,b,\bXi)$ parameter space:
+Given SVM linear weights $(\bw, w_{0})$, we consider the parameterization $(a \bw, b, \bXi)$, where $a$, $b$, and $N$ slacknesses are scalar parameters to be optimized, with $\bw$ held fixed.
+We thus pose the {\it soft-margin} SVM problem (\ref{eqn:handle-nonsep}) but only optimize in this $(a,b,\bXi)$ parameter space: